-The VLAN field allows the user to select the starting point in the VLAN Table.
-Clicking Refresh will update the displayed table starting from that or the next closest VLAN Table match.
+The VLAN input field allows the user to select the starting point in the VLAN Table.
+Clicking the Refresh button will update the displayed table starting from that or the next closest VLAN Table match.

-The >> button will use the last entry of the currently displayed entry as a basis for the next lookup.
+The >> will use the last entry of the currently displayed entry as a basis for the next lookup.
 When the end is reached, the text No more entries is shown in the displayed table.
 Use the |<< button to start over.

 Label Description

 Delete Check to delete the entry.
-The designated entry will be deleted during the
+The designated entry will be deleted

-Delete next save.
+Delete during the next save.

 VLAN ID The VLAN ID of the entry

 IGMP Snooping Check to enable IGMP snooping for individual VLAN.
-Up to 32 VLANs can be
+Up to 32

-Enable selected.
+Enable VLANs can be selected.

 IGMP Querier Check to enable the IGMP Querier in the VLAN

-5.7.3 IGMP Snooping Status
+IGMP Snooping Status